 It’s so easy to complain about everyting that’s going wrong.
 But, the same energy that you use to complain about what’s wrong, can be used to focus on the postive and what’s going right.

-Let’s take 2020 for example, there is no shortage of memes and social media posts about how bad 2020 is or has been.
-But even in the midst of a pandemic and “not so postive year”, there has been some good.
+Let’s take the last two years for example, there is no shortage of memes and social media posts about how bad things have been over the last two years.
+But even in the midst of it, there has been some good.

-For example, during the pandemic, families have been able to spend more time together than ever before, save more money (thanks to no travel and less outings), tackle debt, limited to no-work commutes, tackle long awaited home improvements, focus on passion projects, write books, start new businesses and more.
+For example, some families have been able to spend more time together than ever before, save more money (thanks to no travel and less outings), tackle debt, limited to no-work commutes, tackle long awaited home improvements, focus on passion projects, write books, start new businesses and more.

 I don’t know what you’re going through but whatever it is, find one good thing in the midst of your circumstance.
 Write it down by keeping a gratitude journal.